Hearwindsaying/zihong/content/post/sample-results-from-an-anonymous-dxr-renderer/index.md

 </div>

-## Machine Learning Based Denoiser -- A Saviour If With Our Help
+## Machine Learning Based Denoiser -- A Savior If With Our Help
 I am kind of appalled by the advertisements of [Intel's OIDN gallery](https://www.openimagedenoise.org/gallery.html) and after trying out myself, it looks like a lifesaver to us!
 Unfortunately, this is not the whole story.
 I cannot just forget all the sophisticated algorithms invented by diligent graphics researchers and solely focus on hoping ML denoiser improve my renderings given some 'arbitrary' inputs.